waab76/waab76.github.io/index.md

   actions:

 excerpt: >
-  Distributed Chaos is a decentralized movement of community meetups.<br />
+  Distributed Chaos is a lightweight framework for, and network of of, community hacker meetups.<br />
-  <small>We all share in the responsibility to be good to, and for, the communities we serve.
-We also share a responsibility to the global hacker community and the other communities we participate in.</small>
 feature_row:
 - title: "The Framework"
   excerpt: "What does it take to be part of the club?"
   url: "/framework/"
   btn_label: "Learn More"
   btn_class: "btn--inverse"
-- title: "Distributed Chaos Groups"
+- title: "DC Groups"
   excerpt: "Find your hacker family."
   url: "/dcgs/"
+  btn_label: "FA->FO"
+  btn_class: "btn--inverse"
+- title: "Resources"
+  excerpt: "Tools and tips to make your DC Group super 1337."
+  url: "/resources/"
-  btn_label: "FAFO"
+  btn_label: "Gimme"
   btn_class: "btn--inverse"
 ---